rasmus-kirk/halo/documents/thesis/05-arith/02-build.md

 $$

 - *projections*:
-  - the output wires of gadget $g$ in abstract circuit $\abst{f}$ where their ids are sorted ascending.
+  - the output wires of gadget $g$ in abstract circuit $\abst{f}$ sorted ascending by UUID.
     - $\out(\abst{f}, g): \Wire^{m \circ \ty(g)} = \maybe{\avec{y}}{\gpair{g}{\abst{y}_i}\in \abst{f} \land \pout \circ \ty(g) = \ty[\avec{y}] \land \id(\abst{y}_{i>1}) > \id(\abst{y}_{i-1})}$
-- *motivation*: an abstract circuit as a relation contains less information than a directed acyclic graph (target vertex not known) yet is minimally sufficient to compute the concrete circuit; a simpler structure for proofs.
+- *motivation*: an abstract circuit is simpler than a directed acyclic graph; target vertex not explicitly inferrable.
+Yet it is minimally sufficient to compute the concrete circuit; a simpler structure for proofs.
+In the theory of properads, an abstract circuit is isomorphic to a colored pasting scheme[@yau2015-ssec8.2].
 - *notation*: if $\forall i. \gpair{\abst{g}(\abst{x}_1, \ldots, \abst{x}_{n(\abst{g})})}{\abst{y}_i} \in \abst{f}$ and $\gpair{\text{Add}(\abst{a}, \abst{b})}{\abst{c}} \in \abst{f}$, then we can visualize the gadgets as an abstract circuit diagram as follows:

 \begin{center}